locaweb/leela-docs/general/architecture.rst

 This is the engine that allows users to monitor metrics as soon as they are received.
-Once started, it register itself in timeline in order to receive events into the *databus* socket, and exposes its service through the *proc* socket, i.e. the socket clients like leela-xmpp uses to connect and use *dmproc*.
+Once started, it register itself in timeline in order to receive events into the *databus* socket, and exposes its service through the *proc* socket.

-The *proc* socket is the only one that is stream oriented.
+The proc socket is the only one that is stream oriented.
 The protocol is fairly simple though.
 It prefixes all packets with its size, using a unsigned short [2 bytes] big endian encoded.